 All About Water Recycling And Reuse - Recycled water and reclaimed water

 The imagery is not enticing.
-Many people are disgusted by the idea, even knowing that the water, once treated, maybe cleaner than what comes out in most faucets.
+Many people are disgusted by the idea, even knowing that the water, once treated, may be cleaner than what comes out in most faucets.
 However, countries like Singapore and Namibia, which have limited freshwater supplies, are being augmented by adding highly treated wastewater to their drinking water.

 What Water Recycling is For